dgomola314/odin-recipes/README.md

 # odin-recipes
-A simple recipe website showcasting one of the most delicious dishes of traditional Serbian cuisine.
+A simple recipe website showcasing one of the most delicious dishes of traditional Serbian cuisine.

 This project is a part of my learning path through The Odin Project curriculum.
 It shows my basic knowledge of HTML and how files and directories should be nicely organized inside of repo.